Search Projects

 Home Page

-The “Home” page allows for switching between and create new workspaces and projects.
+The Home page allows for switching between and creating new workspaces and search projects.

 Navigating Workspaces and Projects

-Under the search methods buttons, is a list of either workspaces or projects, depending on the position of the toggle.
+Under the My recent work section, is a list of workspaces or search projects, depending on the position of the toggle.

 Change the number of workspaces/projects displayed per page via a drop-down menu at the bottom of the “Home” page.
 The drop-down menu gives options of viewing 10, 25, 50, or 100 projects per page.
 If there are multiple pages of projects, the pages may be cycled through by clicking the “Previous” and “Next” buttons, or by entering the desired page number in the box between the “Previous” and “Next.”
 Page selection options are not shown if there are 10 or fewer projects saved to a user profile.